Enhanced Home Care for Stroke Recovery (EHC-SR)

 This home care program supports rehabilitation after stroke in Edmonton, Alberta.
 In fact, our program helps improve brain health with rehabilitative care strategies that complement usual care.
 We focus primarily on improving health-related Quality of Life (HR-QoL) using a capacity coaching approach.
 In turn, home stroke care can improve self-efficacy and expedite your patient’s return to life and/or work.

 Our home care services are built around your patient’s financial resources.
 We typically seek direct coverage for nursing services via private health insurance plans.
-Our clinical team also closely collaborates with primary care and specialist teams to deliver evidence-based rehabilitative care at home.
+Our clinical team also closely collaborates with primary care and specialist teams to deliver evidence-based restorative care at home.
 In this way, our home stroke rehabilitation program enhances recovery after stroke.

 Evidence-based therapies form an important part of our care.
 We frequently address health-system gaps to improve access to stroke rehabilitation services in Edmonton.
-This home care program also provides cognitive, functional, and psychosocial rehabilitation to complement a patient’s existing treatment for stroke.
+This home care program also provides cognitive, functional, and psychosocial recovery to complement a patient’s existing treatment for stroke.

 Limitations & Exclusions